 Stewed Beans with Manchego Cheese

-Stewed Beans with Manchego Cheese_Hero
+Stewed Beans with Manchego Cheese Recipe

 You only need a handful of ingredients, and we let dry thyme and smoked paprika do the heavy lifting in this stewed bean recipe.
-We took a lot of guidance from the back of the Rancho Gordo scarlet runner beans bag which suggested plenty of garlic and mushrooms for these beans.

-The Beans:
+The beans:

 • Great northern beans